eitanyaffe/grun/README.md

 ## Customize Your Own Job

-You can define your runtime environment with the tools and packages your job needs by implementing a dockefile.
-See this example of a [dockerfile file](examples/docker/basic_ubuntu/Dockerfile).
+You can define your runtime environment with the tools and packages your job needs by creating a Dockerfile.
+A Dockerfile is a text file that contains instructions for building a Docker image.
+See this example of a basic [dockerfile](examples/docker/basic_ubuntu/Dockerfile) and learn more about [writing Dockerfiles](https://docs.docker.com/get-started/docker-concepts/building-images/writing-a-dockerfile/).

-You need to implement a single bash script that will perform the work on the cloud, see this [example](examples/scripts/run_job.sh).
+You need to implement a single bash script that will perform the work on the cloud.
+This script should:
+- Accept parameters passed via environment variables
+- Create output directories and files as needed

+See this [example](examples/scripts/run_job.sh) for a complete working script.

 ## Command Syntax